gongahkia/personal-wiki/WorkBetter.md

 1. Make useless distraction impossible
 2. Read more
-3. Watch more
-4. Write more
+3. Write more
-5. Create more
-6. Experiment more
+4. Experiment more
-7. Produce fast, like you're being chased
+5. Create and produce fast, like you're being chased
-8. Be picky with your tastes
+6. Be picky with your tastes
-9. Know your audience
+7. Know your audience
-10. Express yourself
+8. Know and be proud of yourself
+9. Express your ideas clearly in your own way

 ## More on